Solo-Hawk/Sol-Wars-RTS/README.md

 ```
 ![](https://github.com/Solo-Hawk/Sol-Wars-RTS/blob/master/images/Config%20Launcher/configure_desktop_launcher.png?raw=true)

-Once you've done that the launch configuration should appear where you oringally went to edit the configuration (Top Right)
+Once you've done that the launch configuration should appear where you originally went to edit the configuration (Top Right)
 of the IDE (If it still says Android click the dropdown and select Desktop)